amit-upadhyay-IT/fantastic-node-journey/chapter4/example1:tcp_server_client/README.md

 ## Network Communication - TCP

 For network communication on Node.js, we use "net" module.
-The protocols which are quite important in regards of Nodejs are TCP and UDP which is being used by HTTP.
+The protocols which are quite important in regards of Nodejs are TCP and UDP where HTTP uses TCP.
 So at a high level HTTP implementation at a low level  TCP and UDP implementation.

 ```js